 Now, writing it down can mean many things.
 You can write it down on a sheet of paper, like we do.
-You can use a nifty little spreadsheet (which you can get by clicking below).
-Or, you’re feeling super fancy, you can even use an online app like Tiller to help you budget.
+You can use a nifty little spreadsheet from Excel or Google Drive.
+Or, if you’re feeling super fancy, you can even use an online app like Tiller Money to help you budget.

 Step 2: Determine Your Income

 If you’re like most people, your income varies slightly from month to month.
 However, you want your numbers to be as exact as possible.
 Rather than estimate your future earnings, try using actual earnings instead!